Pink Flower

 Desktop research: What the industry told us

-Unfortunately, desktop research into existing cybersecurity tabletop exercises revealed that industry-standard formats were dry, text-heavy, and assumed significant technical knowledge…a clear signal that directly transposing this format for a non-technical school audience wouldn't work.
+Unfortunately, desktop research into existing cybersecurity tabletop exercises revealed that industry-standard formats were dry, text-heavy, and assumed significant technical knowledge…but they were realistic, which made them effective for actually planning against a cyber incident.

 Our client also flagged that our initial concept didn't align with the industry standard they'd expected — which, combined with our research findings, prompted us to reconsider the concept entirely.